Financing Your Education

 The School of Nursing and Health Professions (SONHP) is proud to offer a variety of ways to assist in funding your education.

 We offer scholarships through the School and an assortment of resources for funding opportunities outside of the School.
-In addition to scholarship funding, students seeking Federal Financial Aid can find more information on the he University's Financial Aid webpage.
+In addition to scholarship funding, students seeking Federal Financial Aid can find more information on the University's Financial Aid webpage.
 A graduate education is a significant investment in your future.
 There are financial aid opportunities available for students.
 The following information describes funding resources that may be useful to your graduate studies.

-Federal Student Loans For U.S. Students
+Federal Student Loans For U.S. Citizens and Eligible Non-Citizens

 - U.S. Citizens and U.S. Permanent Residents are eligible for a Federal Stafford Load of $20,500 for each year of graduate studies.
 In Addition, the Federal Grad PLUS Loan loan program covers remaining tuition and living expenses.